LagoLunatic/WW_Hacking_API/README.md

 First, clone the repository with this command:
 `git clone --recurse-submodules https://github.com/LagoLunatic/WW_Hacking_API.git`

+#### Patching existing ASM code

+First, write an ASM patch file with your custom ASM code and put it in the `asm_patches` directory.
+In these patches, you can use the following pseudo instructions:
+* `.open` specifies the path of the file to edit (relative to the ISO root)
+* `.org` species the address (for main.dol) or the offset (for RELs) at which to insert the custom code into the file
+* `.include` takes the contents of another ASM patch you have written, and inserts it into this one

+Next, run the following command to assemble all of the ASM patches in the `asm_patches` directory into diffs which will be placed in the `asm_patches/patch_diffs` directory:
+`py asm_api/assemble.py`

+Finally, run this command to apply the patch diffs to the files in the ISO, and output all of the files that were modified to a folder with the proper directory structure (unchanged files will not be written):
+`py asmpatch.py [path to clean WW ISO file] [path to modified output extracted ISO folder]`

+#### Creating custom C actors

 You can compile a custom actor into a REL file like so:
 `py build_rel.py [path to C source file] [REL module ID number in hexadecimal] [actor profile symbol name] [optional: path to RELS.arc to insert the REL into]`